15 Concentration Imputation

 15.3 Applying imputation globally

-Pass a method name string to the impute argument of PKNCAdata().
-The same strategy is applied to every subject and every interval.
+The single-strategy examples above already used the global form: pass a method name string to the impute argument of PKNCAdata(), and the same strategy is applied to every subject and every interval — the side-by-side comparison restricted itself to subject 1 only to keep the output small.

 o_data_global <- PKNCAdata(o_conc, o_dose, impute = "start_conc0")